Remembering the men from the Kingsdown and Creekside Cluster

 Beyond census information, there is precious little on record to help us visualise the man whose forbears were generally agricultural labourers.
 His story is by now quite familiar, a young man joins other local men to meet the general 'call to arms' - the reasons would be complex: sense of duty, opportunity to travel abroad, encouragement by employers and civic leaders - the military need was pressing on young men from all directions.

 His mother, Amy, was his sole legatee to the tune of £10 3s.
 11d., made up of personal effects and £9 of War Gratuity after the war ended.
 He was also posthumously awarded the Victory and British Medals - that would have been sent to his mother too.
 These few records do reveal that before serving in the battalion in which he died, Sidney had initially served in The Buffs (#3375).
 Then when he first joined the King's Royal Rifle Corps he was posted to the 1/15th Battalion London Regiment.
 Perhaps he was needed most urgently to replenish the 15th London Regiment due to their losses as part of the British Expeditionary Force (BEF)?

-In March 1915, Sidney would naturally have attested with the local County Regiment - East Kent (The Buffs) Regiment.
+Sidney would naturally have attested with the local County Regiment - East Kent (The Buffs) Regiment.
 Commonly, The Buffs would recruit in market towns (Faversham) or its home, Canterbury.
 This was the time when Kitchener's Army was desperately trying to reinforce the B.E.F. forces that were struggling to stem the German forces.
 It appears that Sidney remained at home until about September/October 1916.
 These early recruits were able to meet Home requirements, thereby releasing more experienced soldiers to serve at the Front.

 Sidney was about 19 years old in 1915 - the minimum age for service overseas.
 We don't know whether Sidney had served in local militia before volunteering?
-On the face of it, Sidney's training in The Buffs ended in May 1915 after 4 months in The Buffs.
+At some point, his usefulness with a rifle marked him out to serve in the 11th (Service) KRRC.

-So, after first serving in The Buffs, he was then redirected to the 11th/KRRC who were in urgent need to make up their numbers ahead of going overseas.
+So, after first serving in The Buffs, he was then redirected to the 11th/KRRC who were in urgent need to make up their numbers.
 However, perhaps because their need was more acute at Home - freeing up experienced soldiers to the Front - the London Regiment would have received men from any available direction to reach 'muster'.
-This may account for Sidney's initial posting from the KRRC into the London Regiment.
-The 1/15th (County of London) Battalion (Prince of Wales's Own Civil Service Rifles) had landed in France at Le Havre on 18th March 1915.
-However, on 11th May 1915, this London Regiment helped form the 140th Brigade in 47th (2nd London) Division.
-It is reasonable to speculate that Sidney was returned to the KRRC in May.
+This may account for Sidney's initial posting from the KRRC into the 1/15th (County of London) Battalion (Prince of Wales's Own Civil Service Rifles).
+In time, Sidney was returned to the KRRC.

 This brings us to the 11th (Service) Battalion, The King's Royal Rifle Corps.
-Sidney was finally posted to the 11th Battalion in active service on 21st July 1915 when the KRRC landed at Boulogne.
+Sidney was finally posted to the 11th Battalion in active service on in 1916.

 The 11th Battalion, KRRC, formed part of the 59th Brigade, 20th (Light) Division.